matt-erhart/lab/README.md

+- resizable main layout
+- break
+- build
 - delete a link and a viewbox at the same time
-- resizable main layout

 - some links nodes should be immutable
 - move many